hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 primary to the secondary.
 A secondary may also initiate an IXFR based on a refresh timer or scheduled/triggered zone maintenance.

-2. The secondary will normally make a SOA query to the master to obtain the serial number of the zone held by the master (since UDP NOTIFY messages can be trivially spoofed).
+2. The secondary will normally (but not always) make a SOA query to the primary to obtain the serial number of the zone held by the primary.

-3. If the master serial is higher than the secondaries serial, the secondary makes an IXFR request (over UDP) to the primary after the master sends an IXFR response.
+3. If the primary serial is higher than the secondaries serial, the secondary makes an IXFR request (over UDP) to the primary after the primary sends an IXFR response.

 [@!RFC1995] specifies that Incremental Transfer may use UDP if the entire IXFR